Jack-42/winapi-examples/README.md

 # winapi-examples
 Some examples using the WinAPI and the C programming language.

-They are all using Unicode only.
+All examples are using Unicode only.